Lone Worker Safety

 Safer Lone Workers

 Lone workers are found in many roles.
-The traditional stereotype is someone working in remote countryside, but often it is staff outside the office going to meetings, visiting private homes, checking on worksites and working off-site.
+The traditional stereotype is someone working in remote countryside, but the reality is often it is staff outside the office going to meetings, visiting private homes, checking on worksites, and working off-site.

-Moving outside the traditional office environment brings risks such as aggression from members of the public, animals, hazardous environments, equipment and isolation.
+Moving outside the traditional office environment brings risks to lone worker safety such as aggression from members of the public, animals, hazardous environments, equipment, and isolation.
 Best practice is to always have staff working with at least one other person, but the reality is that this isn’t always possible or affordable.

 Yara Valley Water

-Find out more about protecting your organisation’s lone workers
+Find out more about ensuring your organisation’s lone worker safety

-Want to learn more about how we can help protect your organisation’s lone workers?
+Want to learn more about how we can help ensure your organisation’s lone worker safety?

 We’re happy to answer any questions you have and help you find the right resources.
 FIll out the form and we’ll be in contact shortly